John Lee Clark

-John Lee Clark (born 1978) is an American deafblind poet, writer, and activist from Minnesota.
-He is the author of Suddenly Slow (2008) and Where I Stand: On the Signing Community and My DeafBlind Experience (2014), and the editor of anthologies Deaf American Poetry (2009) and Deaf Lit Extravaganza (2013).
-Clark was the recipient of a 2020 National Magazine Award.
+John Lee Clark (born 1978) is an American deafblind poet, essayist, and activist from Minnesota.
+He is the author of Suddenly Slow (2008), Where I Stand: On the Signing Community and My DeafBlind Experience (2014), How to Communicate (2022), and Touch the Future: A Manifesto in Essays (2023), and the editor of the anthologies Deaf American Poetry (2009) and Deaf Lit Extravaganza (2013).
 He is a prominent activist in the Protactile movement.

 Early life and education

 Clark was born into a Deaf and signing family and became blind later in life.
 His native language is American Sign Language, and he did not learn to read English until he was twelve years old.
 He started to become blind as an adolescent.
 He is a second-generation DeafBlind person.

 Clark graduated from the Minnesota State Academy for the Deaf and attended Gallaudet University.

 Career

-Clark is a Braille and ProTactile instructor in Minnesota.
+Clark is a Braille and ProTactile instructor.
+In 2024, he moved to Montreal to pursue a Ph.D. at Concordia University and has continued his advocacy for the Protactile movement there.

 Works

 Clark is the author of two books of poems, Suddenly Slow (2008) and How to Communicate (2022), and two collections of essays, Where I Stand: On the Signing Community and My DeafBlind Experience (Handtype Press, 2014) and Touch the Future: A Manifesto in Essays (Norton, 2023).
 He is the editor of anthologies Deaf American Poetry (Gallaudet University Press, 2009) and Deaf Lit Extravaganza (Handtype Press, 2013).
 His work is included in the anthologies Beauty Is a Verb: The New Poetry of Disability, Deaf American Prose, St. Paul Almanac, and The Nodin Anthology of Poetry.

 Clark gave a performative demonstration of protactile poetry at the April 2019 festival I wanna be with you everywhere at Performance Space New York.
 Using protactile language, he delivered poetry on stage alongside fellow DeafBlind poets Rhonda Voight-Campbell and Hayley Broadway.

 Clark is a frequent contributor to Poetry magazine and maintains a blog on his website, where he frequently writes short essays on DeafBlind subjects.